 Like two crazy stupid people, we accidentally walked 37km to Burgos, our third city.
 I’m not actually sure how we did it, but I know we were delirious with sun exposure by the time we got there.
 We walked basically non-stop from 6am-2:30pm, and managed to get the very last beds at the city hostel.
 They were on two different floors, but they were both bottom bunks and the thought of walking further was too painful.
-During the day, we explored the city, hobbled around, and visited Burgos Cathedral.
+During the day we explored, hobbled around, and visited Burgos Cathedral, a UNESCO World Heritage Site.
 At night, we ran into Paul again – it was his 23rd birthday – and made friends with his whole group.
 Despite our sheer exhaustion, we stayed up late with them, making plans to stay an extra day in Burgos.
 We hardly needed convincing to take a rest day.

 Day 15: June 11th, Burgos